 When your car starts making weird noises or doesn’t feel right while driving, your transmission could be the issue.
 Whether you drive an automatic or a manual car, keeping your transmission in good shape is key.
 Both types of transmissions need different care.
-Whether you’re visiting a trusted auto repair shop or trying to understand your car better, this guide will help.
+Whether you’re visiting a trusted auto repair shop in Atlanta, GA or trying to understand your car better, this guide will help.
 Wright's Car Care is one place drivers trust for reliable information and services, and today, we’ll explain what makes automatic and manual transmission services different.

 The transmission is like your car’s muscle system.
 It controls how power from the engine moves to your wheels.
 Without a transmission, your car wouldn’t be able to switch speeds or even move forward properly.
 There are two main types: automatic and manual.